This post is current as of April 13, 2021 and will be updated as new data and recommendations are released.

 Bottom line: Should you get the COVID-19 vaccine?

-Based on all the available data, the mRNA-based COVID-19 vaccines are very safe and effective.
-But because not enough time has elapsed since the beginning of clinical trials and because of the exclusion of pregnant and breastfeeding people in those trials, we can’t make any definitive statements about the effect of the vaccine on fertility and fetal/infant development.
+Based on all the available data, all of the COVID-19 vaccines authorized for emergency use by the FDA are very safe and effective for the vast majority of people.
+But because not enough time has elapsed since the beginning of clinical trials and because of the exclusion of pregnant and breastfeeding/chestfeeding people in those trials, we can’t make any definitive statements about the effect of the vaccine on fertility and fetal/infant development.

-Based on data from earlier trial phases, other vaccines, and our knowledge of how mRNA vaccines work, multiple influential health organizations agree that COVID-19 vaccines likely will have no negative effects on reproductive health and fertility-related outcomes, and therefore haven’t barred people who are pregnant, breastfeeding, or trying to conceive from getting the vaccine.
+Preliminary surveillance data suggests that the COVID-19 vaccine does not have a negative effect on pregnancy or neonatal outcomes.
+And, based on data from earlier trial phases, other vaccines, and our knowledge of how mRNA and adenovirus vaccines work, multiple influential health organizations agree that COVID-19 vaccines likely will have no negative effects on reproductive health and fertility-related outcomes, and therefore haven’t barred people who are pregnant, breastfeeding/chestfeeding, or trying to conceive from getting the vaccine.

 People in these groups should be aware of the potential risks and benefits associated with the vaccine, as well as the risks of COVID-19 when contracted.
 Ultimately, this is a personal decision, and you should discuss it with a healthcare provider who understands your medical history.